 If you want to start a regular practice, this is the best - What's The Best Home Remedy for Headache?

 Feverfew and flaxseed oil are also great natural remedies to cure headache.
 Another popular combination is feverfew and white willow, which has similar properties to aspirin.

 Different people find relief for mild headaches with home remedies like: lavender oil, peppermint or basil oil.

 Now keep in mind that in some European countries ingesting essential oils is prescribed by practitioners, but that is illegal here, so I am only talking about inhaling them or applying them to your skin topically.

 Now lavender and peppermint make sense to me, but basil oil was a stretch.
 It is supposed to work as a muscle relaxant being more helpful for tension headaches and tight muscles.
 I found magnesium oil more helpful for this.

 If you want to try inhaling lavender oil, put two to four drops into two or three cups of boiling water, just like you would Vicks vapor rub.
-Then put a towel over your head and relax and breathe in the steam until it cools.
+Then put a towel over your head, relax and breathe in the steam until it cools.

 The same can be done with peppermint oil.
-Although I prefer to put it straight onto my temples and lower back, and neck.
+Although I prefer to put it straight onto my temples, lower back, and neck.
 I mix the two oils, but make sure you test your skin for an allergic reaction first.

-Peppermint oil helps open and close blood vessels – it has vaso-constricting and vaso-dilating properties plus it opens the sinuses to get more oxygen into the bloodstream.
+Peppermint oil helps open and close blood vessels – it has vasoconstriction and vasodilation properties plus it opens the sinuses to get more oxygen into the bloodstream.

 If you are getting regular headaches, you may naturally become more aware of what you are eating.